 Supplier and procurement controls are risk management practices that reduce commodity exposure through supplier diversification, long-term contracts, and sourcing redundancy to buffer against supply disruptions and price shocks.

 This section applies mainly to physical commodity businesses.
-CFD traders can skip ahead to position sizing.
+CFD traders may skip ahead to position sizing.

 -

-Supplier diversification - source from multiple geographies so one regional disruption does not halt supply entirely
+Supplier diversification - sourcing from multiple geographies so a single regional disruption does not halt supply entirely

 -

-Long-term fixed-price contracts - lock in commodity costs for a set period, limiting spot market exposure without financial derivatives
+Long-term fixed-price contracts - locking in commodity costs for a set period, which limits spot market exposure without financial derivatives

 -

-Qualifying backup suppliers - pre-approve secondary suppliers so you can switch sourcing quickly without accepting distressed spot prices
+Qualifying backup suppliers - pre-approving secondary suppliers, which allows faster sourcing transitions without accepting distressed spot prices

 -

-Strategic inventory buffers (safety stock) - hold reserve stock to absorb short-term supply shocks while alternate sourcing is activated
+Strategic inventory buffers (safety stock) - holding reserve stock to absorb short-term supply shocks while alternate sourcing is activated

 Financial hedges and procurement controls solve different problems.
 Futures and options address price risk on traded markets.
 Procurement controls address supply availability and cost stability at the operational level.
 Both are needed for full commodity risk coverage.

-For CFD traders, the equivalent of procurement controls is pre-planning: define your entry conditions and maximum position size before high-risk events like EIA inventory reports or OPEC meetings.
-Doing this in advance keeps you from making size decisions under pressure when prices are already moving.
+For CFD traders, the equivalent of procurement controls is commonly described as pre-planning: defining entry conditions and maximum position size before high-risk events such as EIA inventory reports or OPEC meetings.
+Pre-planning is widely cited as a way to avoid making size decisions under pressure when prices are already moving.

 Building a Commodity Risk Management Framework

-The five stages map directly to your open positions:
+The five stages map directly to open positions:

 |---|---|---|